 In the meantime there were more good deals to get there and couple of my friends were visiting Kazakhstan too.
-From them I learnt quite a lot about the country and especially places I wanted to see.
+From them I learnt quite a lot about the country and especially places I wanted to include in my Kazakhstan itinerary.
 Still it was Kyrgyzstan that got me more excited and that I had big hopes for, Kazakhstan was supposed to be only kind of a transit country.
 My feelings have changed very quickly, I started loving Kazakhstan and its people from the very first moment and I was actually very sad when I was leaving for Bishkek couple of days ago.
 Of course I’m not even close to call myself some kind of expert, not after a week in such an enormous country and after visiting only its two main cities.
 But I can still share some of my observations with you!
 So, here are my impressions from visiting Kazakhstan!

 People!
 Some of the friendliest and most helpful I’ve ever met!
 From the moment I arrived I felt really taken care of.
 When I got off the airport to the bus stop there were at least 3 people asking where I’m going and explaining how to get there (and so what I’ve already knew my way).
 When my bus has arrived one older man literally took my hand to drag me to it.
 Then, when buying the ticket the driver asked me where I’m going and when we approached my stop he made sure I know where to go.
 When leaving the metro station (through the entrance door as I had to take some money from the ATM) someone asked me for some directions but I just answered with my favorite sentence here „я только чуть-чуть говорю по-русски” (I speak very little Russian).
 At that time a young student was passing by, heard me not speaking Russian and immediately asked if I need any help.
 In every single shop, cafe, restaurant people were more than friendly.
 In the train they shared their food with me and made me feel super comfortable.
 Even when I kind of caused some small riots at the train station (I blocked one of 3 working ticket desks for over 3 hours) no one from the workers seemed to be mad at me, they were sincerely apologizing for wasting my time and for not being able to help me.
 So, if you ask me what was the best thing about Kazakhstan I’ll answer people, no doubt about that.
 I just really regret that my Russian is so poor (and so was the English of everyone I met) that all of my conversations were just a small talk.
 And I so would have loved to learn more about the country and life there!